Nikolaidis-CloudStories/SharepointOnline/README.md

 Open SharePoint Online Management Shell: Launch the SharePoint Online Management Shell application on your computer.

-Connect to SharePoint Online: In the SharePoint Online Management Shell, run the PS Script
+Connect to SharePoint Online: In the SharePoint Online Management Shell, run the PS Script for more info you may visit my blog https://cloudstories.eu